sibber5/Sibber.WindowMessageMonitor/README.md

     e = e with { Handled = true, Result = 0 };
 }
 ```

+> [!CAUTION]
+> You must subscribe to `WindowMessageReceived` on the same thread as the window that this instance monitors.

 Or you can create a [message-only window](https://learn.microsoft.com/en-us/windows/win32/winmsg/window-features#message-only-windows):
 ```cs